vixandrade/hangman-vix/README.md

 This version has two players competing for the highest score – each correct guess adds to the score depending on the guessed letter.

 The word to be used as solution is loaded from a dictionary file.
-A of the guesses and awarded points is shown at the end of the game.
+Each of the player's guesses and awarded points are shown at the end of the game.